Randy Rainbow

 Randy Stewart Rainbow (born July 6, 1981) is an American comedian, singer and actor.
-He is best known for spoof interviews that he uploads to YouTube that blend political satire and musical parodies from a liberal perspective.
+He is best known for spoof interviews that he uploads to YouTube that blend political satire and musical parodies from a left-leaning perspective.
+He has been Emmy-nominated six times, five as Executive Producer of The Randy Rainbow Show and one as performer.
+He has also been Grammy-nominated once.

 Early life

 Randy Rainbow was born to a Jewish family in Huntington, New York.
 Rainbow is his real last name.
 He grew up in Commack, New York.
 When he was 10 years old, his father, Gerry Rainbow (né Ribner), a musician and talent booker, moved the family to Plantation, Florida.
 Rainbow credits his grandmother as his greatest comedic influence.
 In a 2017 interview with The New York Times, he recalled, "It was really my grandmother who was the biggest influence because she'd talk back to the celebrities and politicians on TV.
 She was a combination of Joan Rivers, Elaine Stritch, Betty White, and Bea Arthur rolled into one."
 After dropping out of community college in his early 20s, Rainbow moved back to New York to pursue a theatrical career.
 It was then he began blogging and making comedic videos.